VJ-Varanasi/personal-website/content/learning/lyapunov/index.md

 ### High-Level Summary

-Lyapunov functions refer to Lyapunov’s Second Method or the Direct method of studying dynamical systems introduced by Aleksandr Lyapunov in the late 1800s.
-This method allows us to make statements about the stability of dynamical systems without actually solving the differential equations by introducing a scalar ‘energy function’ known as the Lyapunov function.
-As long as these functions are defined well and decrease over time, the system is guaranteed to reach a stable state.
+Lyapunov functions refer to Lyapunov's Second Method or Direct Method of studying dynamical systems, introduced by Aleksandr Lyapunov in 1892.
+This method allows us to make statements about the stability of dynamical systems without explicitly solving the differential equations by introducing a scalar energy-like function known as the Lyapunov function.
+As long as these functions satisfy certain mathematical conditions and decrease monotonically along system trajectories, we can guarantee that the system will converge to a stable equilibrium.
+This approach is particularly powerful because it works for both linear and nonlinear systems, providing stability guarantees even when analytical solutions are impossible to obtain.

 ### Background